- What is a Hotel

 Travelers who were traveling in their own vehicles needed neat and clean accommodation for the night.
 They also required garages, along with refueling facilities for their vehicles.
 In the year 1950, the concept of motels came into existence to meet the requirements of such highway travelers.

-As the name suggests, Floatels are types of lodging properties that float on the surface of the water.
+Floatels are types of lodging properties that float on the surface of the water.
 This category consists of all lodging properties that are built on the top of rafts or semi-submersible platforms and includes cruise liners and houseboats.
 Some of them provide luxurious accommodation, along with food and beverage facilities to guests.

-Example- The houseboats of Dal Lake in Srinagar in Jammu and Kashmir and Kerala are some examples of floatel in India.
+Examples- The houseboats of Dal Lake in Srinagar in Jammu and Kashmir and Kerala are some examples of floatel in India.

-1. Business or Commercial Hotels
+a) Business or Commercial Hotels

 Designed to cater to the business traveler, commercial hotels are generally situated in the city center.
 These hotels provide high-standard rooms and amenities, along with high-speed Internet connectivity, business centers, and conference halls.